cardillan/mindcode/ROADMAP.markdown

 ### Other

+* LogicInstruction improvements: compiled instructions store all arguments as strings.
+Optimizers needs to know sometimes whether an argument is a numeric literal, a local variable, a global variable or a Mindustry object.
+  Arguments are unnecessarily repeatedly analyzed to obtain this information, which was already known when the instruction was generated in the first place.
+Possibly use ints for arguments like Mindustry does.
 * Assimilator: tool to automatically acquire definitions of blocks, units, items, liquids, properties etc. directly from Mindustry sources.
 Would certainly need supervision, but might help keep Mindcode up to spec with latest Mindustry.